 There are some good reasons for using a quit claim deed in the circumstances described:

-- They are legally binding documents.
+- They are legally binding documents that can effectively transfer property;

 What are the Cons of Using a Quit Claim Deed?